hasenbanck/toa/SPECIFICATION.md

 ### 10.4 Reed-Solomon Implementation

-The RS(64,40) code provides robust error correction:
+The RS(64,40) and RS(34,10) codes provide robust error correction:

-- Can correct up to 12 byte errors in the 40-byte payload
+- Can correct up to 12 byte errors in the 40-byte payload (block header, file trailer)
-- Same code structure for blocks and trailer
-- Shortened RS(34,10) for header derived from same base code
+- Can correct up to 12 byte errors in the 10-byte payload (file header)
 - Efficient implementations available in many languages

 ## 11. Design Rationale and Critical Analysis